Carlson-J/Memory-Efficient-Quadtree-Emulator/README.md

 ```

 Running this example will produce 4 quadtree emulators, one for each section of the domain.
+These four emulators for the default settings are included in the root directory of the repo for reference.
 Each section's fit and the corresponding error will also be plotted and displayed.
-The error over the entire domain, computed from the testing data and four emulators, is also saved and for the default settings should be as follows
+The error over the entire domain is also saved, which is computed from the testing data and four emulators.
+For the default settings the results are as follows
 ![alt text](https://github.com/Carlson-J/Memory-Efficient-Quadtree-Emulator/blob/main/example_error_plot.png?raw=true)